Low-Intensity Cardio Training: What Is It & How Does It Work? – SWEAT

 Low-intensity cardio training can also be low-impact and provides all the cardiovascular benefits of exercise without placing stress on your joints.

-This style of cardio can be utilised for warming up before resistance training and cooling down afterwards and is well-suited to fasted cardio.
-Low-intensity cardio can also assist active recovery as it helps to improve blood flow and circulation to your working muscles.
+Aside from a standalone LISS session, this style of cardio is an ideal way to warm up and cool down on either side of a workout, and is also a great active recovery option as it helps to improve blood flow and circulation to your working muscles.

-You should be able to hold a conversation while completing a low-intensity cardio workout — making it the perfect social exercise!
+You should be able to hold a conversation while completing a low-intensity cardio workout — making it the perfect social exercise to do with a workout buddy!

 How does low-intensity cardio training work?